vishal09dream/adobe-hackathon-challenge-1a/challange1a/README.md

 ---

-*This solution demonstrates advanced PDF processing capabilities with robust heading extraction, multi-language support, and production-ready containerization for the Adobe Hackathon 2025 Challenge 1A.*
+*This solution demonstrates advanced PDF processing capabilities with robust heading extraction, multi-language support, and production-ready containerization for the Adobe Hackathon 2025 Challenge 1A. ~ TEAM UV Boys*